eelsirhc/viking_lander_fits/README.md

     python viking_lander.py list_of_input_files --output output_file
     (e.g.)
     python viking_lander.py wrfout* --output vl.data

 This will produce an ascii data file containing three comma separated columns of L_s, adjusted surface pressure at VL1, and adjusted surface pressure at VL2.
 For each time sample in the file, the code reads in the surface pressure nearest to the lander sites, bilinearly interpolates to the landing site location, and adjusts the surface pressure from the model surface altitude to the 'known' lander altitude to account for the relatively low model resolution.

 ### Fitting

 Once all of the model simulations are complete and post-processed the data can be used in the fitting model to find the statistically optimum values of each parameter.
+To fit the model parameters we take five perturbation simulations, the reference baseline, and the target pressure cycle and calculate the Jacobian (J) above using the 5 perturbation simulations, the target deltaP from the target pressure and reference pressure.
+Then we use a Python subroutine to calculate the parameters that minimize the sum of the squared errors between between the target deltaP and the J.dx.

+The Python code that performs this minimization is separated into three programs.
+Two to find the harmonic fits to the simulated *or* observed pressure cycle (*fit_to_ls_grid.py* and *fit_viking_data.py*), and one to calculate the state vector that gives the LMSE residual (*fit_parameters.py*) given these harmonic fits.
+A *Makefile* is used to control the fitting process to reduce the duplication of the calling the fitting routines.
+Calling `make` alone should produce a fit to the Viking Lander 1 year 2&3 data if the source data is available.

  [1]: https://github.com/ashima/planetWRF/commit/3017e40f894d23e3e4d432bd6b51ab0de98b0153